Originally Published On 6/12/2020

 When taking part in this form of yoga, you are working against gravity and this requires you to focus on your ability to remain stable and balanced – ideal for improving in this area.

-As we get older, our balance can get out of whack which means that we are more likely to experience trips and falls but practicing balance through aerial yoga may help to prevent this.
+As we get older, our balance tends to decrease over time, which means that we are more likely to experience trips and falls but practicing balance through aerial yoga may help to prevent this.
+Remember also that a good balance contributes to a good posture!

 Decompress The Spine